 Denise began her career as a folk musician and benefitted from a free Higher Education to achieve 1st Class BSc Honours degree in Music in 1979 and a PhD in Ethnomusicology in 1989.
 Later, in 1992 she undertook an MBA to become a creative and cultural industries consultant.
 She has carried out a series of research projects throughout her career funded by the Arts Council of Great Britain, Greater London Arts, London Development Agency, and several Local Authorities across the UK with topics ranging from youth arts, disability arts, young families, and intergenerational patterns in arts, leisure and sports.

 In the autumn of 2018, Denise worked as a consultant for ACM, a college that delivers contemporary music and games education for Higher Education and Further Education students with a 25-year track record.
 Denise was commissioned as a cultural engineer to contribute to organisational culture and development.
 She re-joined ACM 6 months later to take on the role of Chief Learning Officer, to pilot CLOCK style boot camps with students and to drive project-based and interdisciplinary learning and innovation working in partnership with the Executive Chairman, Kainne Clements.
-During the period March-September 2020, Denise led the transformation of ACM’s programme to digital delivery to accommodate the COVID-19 pandemic and then piloted a blended model of delivery from September 2020.
+During March-September 2020, Denise led the transformation of ACM’s programme to digital delivery to accommodate the COVID-19 pandemic and then piloted a blended model of delivery from September 2020.